-With an equipment lease, the equipment is not yours to keep once the leasing term is over.
-As with a business loan, you pay interest and fees when leasing equipment, and they’re added into the (usually) monthly payment.
-There may be extra fees for insurance, maintenance, repairs and related costs.
+With an equipment lease, the equipment isn’t yours to keep once the leasing term is over.
+As with a business loan, you pay interest and fees when leasing equipment, and they’re usually added into the monthly payment.
+There may be extra fees for insurance, maintenance and repairs.

-Equipment leasing can be much more expensive in the long term than purchasing equipment outright, but for cash-strapped small business owners, it’s a means to access necessary equipment without much upfront money.
+Equipment leasing can be much more expensive in the long term than purchasing equipment outright, but for cash-strapped small business owners, it’s a means to access necessary equipment quickly.

-Key takeaway: Equipment leasing enables you to borrow equipment for a predetermined period.
-You pay interest and fees but do not own the equipment once the lease is up.
+Equipment leasing enables you to borrow equipment for a predetermined period.
+You pay interest and fees, but you don’t own the equipment once the lease is up.

-If you decide to lease equipment for your business rather than purchase it, you enter into a lease agreement with the equipment owner or vendor.
-Similar to how a rental agreement works, the equipment owner drafts an agreement, laying out how long you’ll lease the equipment and how much you’ll pay each month.
+If you decide to lease equipment for your business rather than purchase it upfront, you enter into a lease agreement with the equipment owner or vendor.
+Similar to how a rental lease agreement works, the equipment owner drafts an agreement, laying out how long you’ll lease the equipment and how much you’ll pay each month.

 During the lease term, you use the equipment until the deal expires.
-There are cases in which you can break the lease – and these instances should be spelled out in the contract – but many leases are noncancelable.
-Once the lease is up, you often have the option to purchase the equipment at the current market rate or lower, depending on the vendor.
+There are cases in which you can break the lease – and these instances should be spelled out in the contract – but many leases cannot be canceled.
+Once the lease is up, you can often purchase the equipment at the current market rate or lower, depending on the vendor.

-The rates you pay to lease the equipment vary from one leasing company to the next.
-Your credit score also plays a role in the rates you’re quoted.
-The riskier you are to lend to, the costlier it will be for you to lease equipment.
+The rates you pay to lease the equipment vary by leasing company.
+Your business credit score also plays a role in the rates you’re quoted.
+The riskier you are in which to lend, the more expensive it will be for you to lease equipment.
 An equipment lease can be approved online in a few minutes.
-Leasing companies tend to specialize in specific industries, so it’s important to do your homework to find the right vendor for your business.
+Leasing companies tend to specialize in specific industries, so it’s important to do your homework to find the right financing option for your business.

 Equipment leasing terms are typically for three, seven or 10 years, depending on the type of equipment.